rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Verbose-Logging.md

 Messages below the minimum log level are never produced and so they cannot be restored later.
 Changing the minimum log level during runtime applies to future log statements but not past ones.

-The otehr way around, you can first generate more messages than needed and later filter a log file with a text program to include less messages by searching for the log level.
+The other way around, you can first generate more messages than needed and later filter a log file with a text program to include less messages by searching for the log level.
 Since every message starts with its log level, all messages of a particular level can quickly be found both in the Unity editor and in log files.

 ### In-Editor Functionality

 In the editor, the log messages can be colored according to the level.
-By default, this feature is activated but it can be deactivated using the property <xref:i5.Toolkit.Core.VerboseLogging.UseColors>.
+By default, this feature is activated but it can be deactivated using the property <xref:i5.Toolkit.Core.VerboseLogging.AppLog.UseColors>.
 Moreover, the colors can be adjusted for each level individually which might be necessary depending on the Unity version and the chosen color scheme.

 The coloring of messages is only applied in the Unity editor and neither the coloring nor the markup which produces the color are added to log files outside of the Unity editor.